axelerant/testimonials-widget/readme.txt

 Thank you [Ionrot](http://wordpress.org/support/topic/order-by-id-list?replies=5#post-3517737) for inspiring this FAQ and code feature.

 = 47.
-How to make testimonials widget a list, not rotating individual testimonials? = You use the `testimonialswidget_list` shortcode, but you also need to add `add_filter('widget_text', 'do_shortcode');` to your themes `functions.php` file.
+How to make a testimonials listing in a widget than a rotating testimonial? = First, you'll need to enable shortcodes in widget by adding `add_filter('widget_text', 'do_shortcode');` to the bottom of your themes `functions.php` file, before the closing `?>`.

+Then for the testimonials listing in a widget, use a Text widget with a shortcode like `[testimonialswidget_list limit=5]`.

-Having formatting issues?
-See [Enabling shortcodes in widgets, quick WordPress tip.](http://dannyvankooten.com/630/enabling-shortcodes-in-widgets-quick-wordpress-tip/) for further help.
+If you have formatting issues, you can check out [Enabling shortcodes in widgets, quick WordPress tip.](http://dannyvankooten.com/630/enabling-shortcodes-in-widgets-quick-wordpress-tip/) for further help.

 Thank you [davidnjacoby](http://wordpress.org/support/topic/make-testimonials-widget-a-list-not-rotating-individual-testimonials?replies=2#post-3548911) for recommending this FAQ.